Home Compare HSX.L vs PGR

 Hiscox vs The Progressive: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Progressive carrying a narrow edge on stability.
+The Progressive holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Hiscox still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Hiscox carries the stronger setup — intact trend against The Progressive's broken trend.
 That leaves a split case: the structural lead stays with The Progressive, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HSX.L: STOXX 600, PGR: Russell 1000).